- In the United States and Canada, gotten is the preferred past participle form of the verb get.

 Got vs. Gotten

 So, when it comes to the past participle of get, the question is: Who is your audience, and what’s the context?
 Remember, in North America, gotten is used when referring to the process of acquiring something, while got is used when referring to owning or possessing something.
-Outside of North America, got is the only option.
+Outside of North America, got is the most frequently used option.

 One way to remain certain that you’re using the correct form of the word get is by using LanguageTool as your writing assistant.
 If you have British English as your primary dialect, it will remind you that gotten isn’t used in the United Kingdom.
 Besides that, LanguageTool will correct other spelling and grammar errors, suggest stylistic improvements, and supports a variety of languages, including other English dialects like Australian English, New Zealand English, and South African English.